cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

-Note that the `createClient` message can be coupled and executed in conjunction with a `createChannel` message in a single multiMsgTx.
-The execution of these messages on both chains are prerequisites for the channel registration procedure described below.
+Note that `createClient` message (as defined in ICS-02) may be bundled with the `createChannel` message in a single multiMsgTx.
+Successful execution of these messages on both chains is a prerequisite for the channel registration procedure, described below.

 ##### Channel registration and counterparty idenfitifcation